iricigor/PS-azmi/README.md

 ### Ongoing issues

-- Module is currently not running on Windows Powershell, issue #30
+- Module is currently not running on Windows Powershell, [see issue #30](https://github.com/iricigor/PS-azmi/issues/30)